CodingItWrong/outsidein.dev/book/react/6-writing-data.md

  }
 ```

-Note that we aren't waiting for the web service to return to clear it out, the way we clear out the name field.
-We know right away that the form is valid, so we can clear it before the web service call is made.
+Note that we aren't waiting for the web service to return to clear the validation error flag, the way we clear out the name field.
+We know right away that the form is valid, so we can clear the validation error flag even before the web service call is made.

 Save and the tests pass.
-Now that we have an `each` branch to that conditional, let's invert the boolean to make it easier to read.
+Now that we have an `else` branch to that conditional, let's invert the boolean to make it easier to read.
 Refactor it to:

 ```js
 if (name) {